 It’s an important consideration – a warmer climate and a healthier diet can do wonders for a person’s wellbeing, but if you’re moving abroad, it is worth considering if the healthcare infrastructure is in place should you need it given that not every complaint can be solved with sunshine and a diet rich in olive oil.

 These studies are a useful indicator if you’re looking to move abroad but you need to take your personal preferences into account.
 The slower pace of life can help improve mental health for many – but some people may prefer to keep busy.
 A remote village with a temperate climate may look like paradise, but it won’t be enjoyable if you’re worrying about how far away the nearest hospital is, or if you’re hard to reach and miss seeing your family.

 If you’re planning to emigrate, health is an important consideration and it’s worth taking the time to think about what health and happiness mean for you.
 That might be living near a golfing green in Spain where you can get plenty of fresh air and exercise, a traditional Italian village with a cuisine full of fresh, healthy ingredients and a slower pace to enjoy the finer things in life, or the infrastructure of Canada which allows you to explore and enjoy life knowing that the government is investing in healthcare.

 How to reduce stress with hassle-free overseas payments

-We help simplify the process of moving abroad by providing great value international payments with expert support, specialist currency tools and feefo award-winning customer service.
+We help simplify the emigration process by providing great value international payments with expert support, specialist currency tools and Feefo award-winning customer service.
 Given the significant impact stress can have on a person’s health, we seek to make the process simple so you can get on with enjoying your life in a new country.